ross1jk/Secure-Password-Generator/README.md

 ## Description

 Many employees have access to sensitive data.
-Due to that, they require a password that will meet critera that provides high security for that data.
+Due to that, they require a password that will meet criteria that provides high security for that data.

-This employee had HTML and CSS files that provided the outline and look of how they would like thier password generator to appear.
+This employee had HTML and CSS files that provided the outline and look of how they would like their password generator to appear.
 JavaScript was added so now the password generator is interactive.

-This applicaiton, Secure Password Generator, will generate a random password based on criteria that an employee has selected no matter what screen this is deployed is on.
-The HTML and CSS update dymanically based on the JavaScript that was added.
-The user intererface is clean, polished and responsive.
+This application, Secure Password Generator, will generate a random password based on criteria that an employee has selected no matter what screen this is deployed is on.
+The HTML and CSS update dynamically based on the JavaScript that was added.
+The user interface is clean, polished and responsive.

 ## Secure Password Generator - Deployed Application